buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPortsAndWaterwaysDomain/PropertySets/Pset_MarineVehicleCommon.md

 # Pset_MarineVehicleCommon

-Properties common to the definition of all occurrences of _IfcTransportElement_ and types of _IfcTransportElementType_ with the predefined type set to VEHICLEMARINE.
+Properties common to the definition of all occurrences of _IfcTransportElement_ and types of _IfcTransportElementType_ with the predefined type set to VEHICLEMARINE.<!-- end of definition -->